achiurizo/consular/README.md

 This was a great start and made terminal automation easy.
 However, the repository is dead, but we had continued using the code for a while.
 Finally, we decided the time had come to release this code back to the world as a gem.
 Thanks to ELC for creating the original source for this project.

+Also, we didn't take any code from [Project](http://github.com/joshnesbitt/project) by Josh but that project did inspire us to setup terminit as a gem.
+Basically, project is a great gem but there were a couple issues with the fact that the terminal doesn't save the session state in some cases.
+I had already been using terminit for years so we decided to package this up for easy use.